pcdshub/sim_beamline/README.md

 ![scan](./images/scan.png)

 Image below shows what beam looks like at watchpoint for each points of scan.
+The coordinate at top of subplots represents the steps in scan

 ![scan](./images/scan_intensities.png)